-General Order 20-0012 did not affect the rights or deadlines concerning any appeal from any decision of this Court, except as noted in those General Orders; nor did the prior versions affect any deadlines under Criminal Rule 35.
+General Order 20-0012 and the March 17, 2020 minute order did not affect the rights or deadlines concerning any appeal from any decision of this Court, except as noted in the Amended General Order; nor did the March 17, 2020 minute order or the Amended General Order affect any deadlines under Criminal Rule 35.
 See Fed.
 R. Crim.
 P. 45(b)(2).
-Likewise, except as noted in this Third Amended General Order, this Order does not affect the rights to or deadlines concerning any appeal from any decision of this Court or any action requested under Criminal Rule 35.
+Likewise, except as noted in this Second Amended General Order, this Order does not affect the rights to or deadlines concerning any appeal from any decision of this Court or any action requested under Criminal Rule 35.
 Thus, the deadlines for filing a notice of appeal or seeking relief under Criminal Rule 35 remain in place and must be followed to preserve appellate rights.
-If the prior Amended General Orders extended an appeal deadline, no further extensions are permitted.
+If the prior Amended General Order extended an appeal deadline, no further extensions are permitted.
 See Fed.
 R. App.
 4(b)(4).
-For appeal deadlines that have arisen after March 30, 2020, on its own motion and pursuant to Appellate Rule 4(b)(4), and in light of the public health emergency, the Court (i) finds that good cause exists in every criminal case to extend the time to appeal for 30 days from the expiration of the time otherwise prescribed in Appellate Rule 4(b), and (ii) extends the appeal deadline in those criminal cases by 30 days.
+For appeal deadlines that have arisen after March 17, 2020, on its own motion and pursuant to Appellate Rule 4(b)(4), and in light of the public health emergency, the Court (i) finds that good cause exists in every criminal case to extend the time to appeal for 30 days from the expiration of the time otherwise prescribed in Appellate Rule 4(b), and (ii) extends the appeal deadline in those criminal cases by 30 days.